Ted Kluszewski: Other honors and recognitions

 1962: Ted Kluszewski is inducted into the Cincinnati Reds Hall of Fame and Museum.

-1974: Ted Kluszewski was inducted into the National Polish- American Sports Hall of Fame.
+1974: Ted Kluszewski was inducted into the National Polish-American Sports Hall of Fame.

-1976: Esquire magazine article by sportswriter Harry Stein featured an "ALL Time All-Star Argument Starter" consisting of five ethnic baseball teams.
-Kluszweski was the first baseman on Stein's Polish team.

 1981: "Ted Kluszewski" is in first line of the chorus to Terry Cashman's song, "Talkin' Baseball", a musical tribute to baseball.

 1998: On July 18, Kluszewski's number 18 was retired by the Cincinnati Reds at a pregame ceremony at Cinergy Field.
 His widow, Elenor Guckel, threw out the ceremonial first pitch before the game between the San Diego Padres and the Cincinnati Reds.

 2003: Great American Ball Park, the home of the Cincinnati Reds, opened on March 31.
 Before the inaugural game, the Reds dedicated a bronze statue of Kluszewski on the Crosley Terrace area outside the main gate.
 Statues of Crosley Field era stars Ernie Lombardi, Joe Nuxhall, Frank Robinson, and Pete Rose were erected later.
 The statues were sculpted by Cincinnati artist Tom Tsuchiya.